adobe/aepsdk-core-ios/Documentation/Debugging.md

 #### Update Extension Registration

-Register Assurance extension by including `Assurance.self` to the list of extensions registered with `MobileCore.registerExtensions`.
+Register Assurance extension by including `Assurance.self` in the list of extensions registered with `MobileCore.registerExtensions`.

 ```diff
 + import AEPAssurance